awinterstein/zola-theme-project-portfolio/.github/README.md

 ## Quick Start

-For starting to create a new Zola website using this theme, the easiest approach is to just checkout / fork the [example repository](https://codeberg.org/winterstein/zola-theme-project-portfolio-example) and adapt it to your needs.
-That repository already contains a minimal structure and configuration for the Zola-based website and can directly be built and deployed to [Netlify](https://www.netlify.com/) and Github pages.
+For starting to create a new Zola website using this theme, the easiest approach is to just checkout / fork the [example repository](https://github.com/awinterstein/zola-theme-project-portfolio-example) and adapt it to your needs.
+That repository already contains a minimal structure and configuration for the Zola-based website and can directly be built and deployed to Github pages and [Netlify](https://www.netlify.com/).

 ## Configuration